heygautam2001/QSpiders/java.md

    is getting matched with the switch value then that particular case block along with all the remaining below
     case block will also gets executed without checking the case value.
  - if no case value is matching with the switch value then default block will get executed.

+# 22-05-2025 Methods In Java
+- It is a block of code or set instructions which is used to perform a specific task.
+- if we want to perform a specific task  in our requirement then instead of writing a the related code in every requirement , we will write irt ones and reuse it every requirement.
+- advantages of methods
+  - It enhances code reusability.
+  - It also increases code reusability.
+- characteristics of methods.
+  - Method will get executed whenever it is called.
+  - we can have n number of method inside a class.
+  - we can use/call the methods n numbers of time.
+  - Method are executed in stack area , called stack frame.
+- Syntax to create a methods.

+      [Modifiers] return-type methodName([formal argument])
+       {

+          //code.

+        }
+        public static void main(String []args){
+        }
+- Method terminology
+  1. method signature -> method name + formal Argument is termed as method signature.
+  2. main(String[] args)
+  3. Method Declaration -> Modifier , return type along with method signature
+  4. public static void main(String []args)
+  5. Methods definition
+  6. Method declaration + Method body
+  7. public static void main(String []args)
+     {

+     }
+- Modifiers...
+  - It is used to change or modified the behaviour of component of java.
+  - In Java we have two types of modifiers
+    1. Access Modifiers ---> public , private , protected , default...
+    2. Non-Access Modifiers ,---> static , volatile , abstract , final , native , synchronized.
+- Return type - when a method is called it will perform a task and return a data to thr caller. return type specifies which type of data is given back to the caller.
+  1. void -> does not return anything.
+  2. primitive type
+  3. non-primitive.